Guides

 Recommended next steps

-If you are ready to start, begin with one free route in a genre that already fits your taste.
-Then try one contrast route in a different genre to calibrate your preferences.
+If you are ready to start, begin with one free story in a genre that already fits your taste.
+Then try one contrast story in a different genre to calibrate your preferences.
 Keep short notes about pacing, character voice, and whether your choices felt meaningful.

 From there, explore related pages such as genre hubs, comparison guides, and platform alternatives.
 A deliberate sampling approach will help you find the stories you actually finish and remember.